Ecomomo-lab/dycove-model/README.rst

 Currently, DYCOVE supports coupling with `ANUGA <https://github.com/GeoscienceAustralia/anuga_core>`_ and `Delft3D Flexible Mesh <https://oss.deltares.nl/web/delft3dfm>`_.

-| The logic behind this model was developed as part of the following study, which coupled a MATLAB vegetation code with Delft3D 4:
+The logic behind this model was developed as part of the following study, which coupled a MATLAB vegetation code with Delft3D 4:

-| Brückner, M. Z. M., Schwarz, C., van Dijk, W. M., van Oorschot, M., Douma, H., & Kleinhans, M. G. (2019).
+    Brückner, M. Z. M., Schwarz, C., van Dijk, W. M., van Oorschot, M., Douma, H., & Kleinhans, M. G. (2019).
 Salt marsh establishment and eco-engineering effects in dynamic estuaries determined by species growth and mortality.
 Journal of Geophysical Research: Earth Surface, 124, 2962-2986. https://doi.org/10.1029/2019JF005092

+If you use DYCOVE in your work, please cite the following JOSS paper in submission:

+    Tull & Brückner (submitted).
+DYCOVE: A Python package for coupling dynamic vegetion processes with hydro-morphodynamic models.
+Journal of Open Source Software.